 The discovery was made when not one, but two 1979 Chevrolet Corvette’s were used by an individual in order to obtain the same VIN number for the both of them.

-Michigan Southwest Auto Recovery got wind of the case from the Secretary of State.
-According to the Michael Shaw, a Michigan State police lieutenant, “SCAR identified the first one in the Holland area back in October.
+Michigan Southwest Auto Recovery got wind of the case from the Secretary of State and according to the Michael Shaw, who is a police lieutenant for Michigan, “SCAR identified the first one in the Holland area back in October.
 The second vehicle recently resurfaced in the state of Mississippi.”

-SCAR worked with police in Mississippi and the National Insurance Crime Bureau to find the original owner of the second vehicle, who turned out to be Talley.
+SCAR was able to work with both police in Mississippi and the National Insurance Crime Bureau to find the original owner of the second vehicle, which turned out to be Talley.
 His insurance didn’t pay once Talley filed claim, so he was still the car’s owner.